 Delicious, Season 1 A professional chef has everything he ever wanted: a prosperous hotel business, a beautiful family, and an amiable relationship with his ex-wife, to whom he owes much of his success.
 But when his glamorous current spouse starts to suspect that he is having an affair, she asks the ex-wife for advice, recognizing that the ex would know his signs of infidelity, having perceived them many times.
 None of them could anticipate the disastrous chain of events that follows, revealing unsavory secrets and juicy scandals.
 As the two women try to mend their broken families, either a friendship will arise from the ashes of betrayal, or they will tear each other apart.

 Book and film descriptions are excerpted from dust jackets, publisher info, and book and film reviews.

-Need help with downloading e-books or audiobooks?
-Come see our Tech Doctor Bill Williamson here at Skidompha to assist you on Tuesday and Thursday mornings.
-Call us for his hours.It’s a free service.
+Want help with downloading e-books or audiobooks?
+Is your laptop making you crazy?
+Come see our Tech Doctor Bill Williamson here at Skidompha to assist you on Tuesdays and Thursdays from 9 until 11 a.m.
+A free service.

 Free passes to the Portland Museum of Art AND the Farnsworth Art Museum AND the Children’s Museum in Portland are available at Skidompha Library.
 Give us a call for more information: 563-5513.